 '''

+print(first_record.annotations["source"])

+Cypripedium irapeanum

+or:

 print(first_record.annotations["organism"])

 Cypripedium irapeanum

 '''

 In general, 'organism' is used for the scientific name (in Latin, e.g. Arabidopsis thaliana), while 'source' will often be the common name (e.g. thale cress).
 In this example, as is often the case, the two fields are identical.